SAP-archive/teched2020-DEV164/exercises/ex2/README.md

 }
 ````

-4. Now, open the tab with the application preview and perform a reload.
-The application is being updated and you can see an empty `sap.m.IconTabBar`.
+4. Open the tab with the application preview and reload it.
+The application is being updated, and you can see an empty `sap.m.IconTabBar`.
   * [Optional] If you have closed the tab with the application preview accidentally, click in the header toolbar on *View* and then select *Find Command...*.
-A new popup is opend, enter here *Ports: Preview* and press *Enter*.
-A new tab is opened with the application preview.</ul>
+Enter here *Ports: Preview* and confirm.
+A new tab with the application preview opens.</ul>

 <br>![](images/02_02_0030.png)

 ## Summary

-You've now enabled your application for routing and prepared your application further development with completing [Exercise 2 - Basic UI5 Configuration and  View Creation](#exercise-2---basic-ui5-configuration-and-view-creation).
+You've now enabled routing for your application and prepared your application for further development.
 Stay tuned!

 Continue to [Exercise 3 - Show Sensor Content](../ex3/README.md).